h121h/CastleBravo/README.md

 ### CastleBravo
 CastleBravo - BugBounty Automation Tool

-This repository contains code fragments, if you want the most complete version contact me here m4ll0k@protonmail.com or via [twitter](https://twitter.com/m4ll0k)
+This repo. contains only some parts of the full version , if you want the most complete version contact me here m4ll0k@protonmail.com or via [twitter](https://twitter.com/m4ll0k)

 ### requirements